cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nssp.md

 This weighting approach assumes that the number of ED visits is proportional to the overall population of a county, i.e. the per-capita ED visit rate is the same for all counties, which may not be the case (for example, denser counties may have easier access to EDs and thus higher rates of ED visits per capita).

 State reporting process is separate from the county reporting process.
 As such, state-level data is **not** simply an average of the county-level data, but may contain facilities omitted at the regional level.
-For example, state-level values are available for California, even though no California county data is reported.
+For example, state-level values are available for California, even though no California county data is reported; see the [missingness section below](#missingness) for a list of such states.

 ### Smoothing